Graph Machine Learning in the Era of Large Language Models (LLMs): Future Directions

 \subsubsection{Explainability}

 Nowadays, LLMs are increasingly employed in Graph ML across various applications, such as recommender systems~\cite{geng2022recommendation,devlin2018bert} and molecular discovery~\cite{li2023empowering,su2022molecular}.
 However, due to privacy and security concerns, an application provider may prefer to provide an API version without revealing the architecture and parameters of the LLM, such as with ChatGPT.
 This lack of transparency can make it challenging for users to understand the model's results, leading to confusion and dissatisfaction.
 Therefore, it's important to enhance the explainability of Graph ML, especially with LLMs.
-Owing to their reasoning and interpretive capabilities, LLMs are promising to provide better explainability in graph-related tasks.
+Existing studies have focused on improving interpretability in GNNs~\cite{ying2019gnnexplainer,luo2020parameterized,zheng2023towards}.
+For example, GNNExplainer~\cite{ying2019gnnexplainer} generates explanations by identifying subgraphs and node features critical to predictions.
+Furthermore, PGExplainer~\cite{luo2020parameterized} improves the generalization and performance of GNNExplainer by introducing trainable parameters.
+Despite these advances, these methods are tailored to traditional GNN architecture and may struggle to generate human-intuitive explanations for complex tasks.
+Notably, owing to the powerful reasoning and interpretive capabilities of LLMs, they are promising to provide better explainability in graph-related tasks.
 For example, P5~\cite{geng2022recommendation} can provide reasons for its recommendations in recommendation tasks.
 Future efforts should be directed toward making the inner workings of these models more transparent and explainable to better comprehend their decision-making processes.